panda-re/panda/docs/syscalls.md

 ----
 Once a system call number and prototype list has been parsed and code has been generated, other plugins can register callbacks using PPP for syscall and sysret sites.
-The callback-registering plugin can `#include syscalls_ext_typedefs.h`, which defines the function signatures of before/after callbacks for each system call.
+The callback-registering plugin can `#include gen_syscalls_ext_typedefs.h`, which defines the function signatures of before/after callbacks for each system call.
-The quickest reference for the list of available callback names is syscall_ppp_register.cpp, which is included in `syscalls.cpp`.
+The quickest reference for the list of available callback names is `gen_syscall_ppp_register.cpp`, which is included in `syscalls.cpp`.
 Callbacks, whether at the call or return site, take the CPUState, pc, and all of the arguments to the system call.